 Successfully argued the reversal of a USPTO Examining Attorney’s “likelihood of confusion” final refusal before the Trademark Trial and Appeal Board.
 (In re Scram Software Pty Ltd., Proc.
 No. 86658580)

 Successfully argued the dismissal of a Notice of Opposition before the Trademark Trial and Appeal Board on the merits brought on the basis of likelihood of confusion and fraud (Marathon Tours, Inc. v.
 Richard Donovan, Proc.
 No. 91214916).

-Successfully argued the transfer of client’s trademark pursuant to the Uniform Dispute Resolution Policy (Lotto Logic Limited v.
-Ricky Thys, Case No. DWS2017-0001).
+Successfully secured the transfer of infringing domain pursuant to the Uniform Dispute Resolution Policy (Lotto Logic Limited v.
+Ricky Thys, Case No. DWS2017-0001)

 American University Washington College of Law

 At the Washington College of Law, Eric helped found the American University Intellectual Property Brief, serving as its Editor-and-Chief in 2011-2012.
 Eric was the captain of the moot court team participating in INTA’s Saul Lefkowitz Moot Court Competition in 2011, leading the team to a third-place finish in the Northeast-regional competition in New York City.
 Eric also gained valuable experience interning with the Future of Music Coalition, the U.S. Copyright Office, and the United States Patent & Trademark Office.

 Bachelor of Arts, cum laude

 At the University of Florida, Eric studied history, focusing on the history of science and technology.
 While at UF, Eric was a part of the 2006-2008 Handball National Champion and would also win honors as a Florida state champion.